 Impaired driving can mean a lot more than just driving while under the influence of drugs and alcohol.
 Experts estimate that driver exhaustion is a factor in up to 40 percent of trucking accidents.
 A truck driver can be impaired by influences other than drugs or alcohol, such as lack of sleep or improper use of medications.

 Many truckers will even compound fatigue with drug use.
 Coffee doesn’t go very far in combating real sleep deprivation.
 Stimulants, such as cocaine and methamphetamines, often help drivers stay awake so they can make their schedule.
 However, they can also lead to confusion, paranoia, and impaired judgment, all of which can lead to truck drivers to make mistakes behind the wheel.

 Using drugs and alcohol before getting behind the wheel of any vehicle is extremely dangerous.
 When you add in all the possible factors that can cause truck driving accidents, you increase that threat exponentially.
 While impaired, a driver’s reaction time and judgment is reduced, and these are imperative when driving a commercial vehicle as large as a semi-truck.
 The federal government has laws in place to regulate truckers taking drugs and alcohol, including regulating legal limits on alcohol intake.
-Driver’s that have a Commercial Driver’s License are held to a higher standard on the road, so if you have suffered a personal injury due to an impaired truck driver, contact your trusted Burg Simpson Colorado personal injury attorneys at 303-792-5595.
+Driver’s that have a Commercial Driver’s License are held to a higher standard on the road, so if you have suffered a personal injury due to an impaired truck driver, contact Burg Simpson before it's too late.